zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 5. On the **Create SQL Task** page, enter:

-    - Name: You can use `Procedure DWH Load Stats`.
+    - Name: Use `Procedure DWH Load Stats`.
     *Note: The Identifier field is a system-generated value based on what you enter for Name.
 You can change the value, but after you save the task, you cannot change the value again.*
     - **Description** (optional).
     - Project **DI_Workshop** is auto-populated because we're creating this task from project details page.